Richard Neutra: Biography

 Neutra took a leave in 1917 to return to the Technische Hochschule to take his final examinations.

-After World War I, Neutra went to Switzerland where he worked with the landscape architect Gustav Ammann.
-In 1921 he served briefly as city architect in the German town of Luckenwalde, and later in the same year he joined the office of Erich Mendelsohn in Berlin.
-Neutra contributed to the firm's competition entry for a new commercial centre for Haifa, Palestine (1922), and to the Zehlendorf housing project in Berlin (1923).
+After World War I, Neutra moved to Switzerland, where he worked with the landscape architect Gustav Ammann.
+In 1921, he served briefly as city architect in the German town of Luckenwalde, and later in the same year he joined the office of Erich Mendelsohn in Berlin.
+Neutra contributed to the firm's competition entry for a new commercial center for Haifa, Palestine (1922), and to the Zehlendorf housing project in Berlin (1923).
 He married Dione Niedermann, the daughter of an architect, in 1922.
-They had three sons, Frank L (1924–2008), Dion (1926–2019) an architect and his father's partner, and Raymond Richard (1939–) a physician and environmental epidemiologist.
+They had three sons, Frank L (1924–2008), Dion (1926–2019), who became an architect and his father's partner, and Raymond Richard Neutra (1939–), a physician and environmental epidemiologist.